-- SUFPG (SetUp FullPos Geometry): To initialize the geometric parameters of the output grids . . . and the post-processing gridpoint distribution as well! - SUFPWIDE (SetUp FullPos WIDE): To initialize the parameters and working arrays needed for the horizontal interpolations mechanism. - SUFPF (SetUp FullPos Filters): To initialize the spectral filters parameters. - SUFPOPH (SetUp FullPos Output Parameters Handling): To setup output files names and their autodocumentation part.
-Note that the files logical unit numbers are initialized in the model subroutine SULUN (A clear problem of interfacing the model and the post-processing). - SUFPSC2 (SetUp FullPos SCan 2): To initialize the horizontal segmentation in the post-processing gridpoint calculation and some corresponding control arrays. - SURFPDS (SetUp Real fields FullPos DeScriptors): To initialize fields pointers in output buffers for the target climatology and target geometry.
+- SUFPWIDE (SetUp FullPos WIDE): To initialize the parameters and working arrays needed for the horizontal interpolations mechanism. - SUFPF (SetUp FullPos Filters): To initialize the spectral filters parameters. - SUFPOPH (SetUp FullPos Output Parameters Handling): To setup output files names and their autodocumentation part.
+Note that the files logical unit numbers are initialized in the model subroutine SULUN (A clear problem of interfacing the model and the post-processing). - SUFPSC2 (SetUp FullPos SCan 2): To initialize the horizontal segmentation in the postprocessing gridpoint calculation and some corresponding control arrays. - SURFPDS (SetUp Real fields FullPos DeScriptors): To initialize fields pointers in output buffers for the target climatology and target geometry.
 Notice: there were no reason to put altogether these fields (climatology and geometry) but to limit I/O operations in the framework of the former I/O scheme.
 Today it would be advantageous to split climatology and geometry because it would improve the modularity and the understanding of the code. - SUWFPDS (SetUp Weights FullPos DeScriptors): To initialize fields pointers in output buffers for the horizontal interpolations weights, addresses and indexes.
 Note that fields in this buffer are all considered as real fields, though some of them are actual integer fields.
 In the future it would be advantageous to build a more clever field organization (using either the Fortran function TRANSFER in order to save memory, or just by creating a integer gridpoint buffer: now very easy).

 - SUFPTR2 (SetUp Fullpos PoinTeR 2): To initialize the "auxiliary fields" pointers, that is the special surface fields which should be horizontally post-processed prior to the current flow of post-processed fields, because they will have to be used for the current post-processing flow. - SUFPIOS (SetUp Fullpos IO scheme): To initialize the control parameters for each "post-processing gridpoint buffer".

-- This subroutine was originally designed to initialize the former I/O schemes for the postprocessing gridpoint buffers, but its purpose has now completely changed. - This subroutine, which is reading the namelist NAMFPIOS containing a unique variable, should be merged with SUFPSC2 which also reads the namelist NAMFPSC2 containing a unique variable; so one of these two namelists could be removed. - It would be more robust to setup each buffer descriptors at the time the buffer is allocated.
+Remarks: - This subroutine was originally designed to initialize the former I/O schemes for the post-processing gridpoint buffers, but its purpose has now completely changed. - This subroutine, which is reading the namelist NAMFPIOS containing a unique variable, should be merged with SUFPSC2 which also reads the namelist NAMFPSC2 containing a unique variable; so one of these two namelists could be removed. - It would be more robust to setup each buffer descriptors at the time the buffer is allocated.
 Actually this has been already done for cycle 26.
 To go further, the next step would be to define the post-processing gridpoint buffers as derived types, together with their operators (allocation and initialization, deallocation, and even reading in and writing out).